 Every Volvo car is now available with the 48-volt mild-hybrid powertrain as an option.
 The 48V hybrid powertrain comes equipped with the brake-by-wire system and energy recovery system, generating up to 15 per cent in fuel savings and emission reductions.
 Volvo has announced plans to put 1 million electrified vehicles on the road by 2025 and have 6 pure electric cars in the lineup.
 By 2025, 50 percent of Volvo’s total car sales will be from pure-electric vehicles, it predicts, and the XC100 & C40 would be big contributors if this mission is to succeed.

-Volvo has confirmed the XC40 Recharge as its first electric vehicle for India in the second half of 2021.
+Volvo has confirmed the XC40 Recharge as its first electric vehicle for India in the second half of this year.